Mokshit06/premix/docs/Readme.md

 }
 ```

+## Automatic Static Optimization

+Premix automatically determines that a page is static (can be prerendered) if it has no blocking data requirements.
+This determination is made by the absence of `serverLoader` and `action` in the page.

+This feature allows Premix to emit hybrid applications that contain both server-rendered and statically generated pages.

+One of the main benefits of this feature is that optimized pages require no server-side computation, and can be instantly streamed to the end-user from multiple CDN locations.
+The result is an ultra fast loading experience for your users.

 ## CSS Suport

 You can import a stylesheet in any React Component inside your application.
 Premix will statically analyse your imports to only add those stylesheets to the head of the pages that import that Component.